Arek96/chilid/README.md

 # chilid
 This is a recruitment task repozitory.
-Recruitment to an intern in Chilid.

-Technologies used to build this one page web app:
-*Bootstrap
-*jQuery
-*Gulp
-*Sass
+In dist folder you can find compiled and ready to use app files
+In src folder you can find scss files

+Author:
-Author Arkadiusz Osoba
+Arkadiusz Osoba